-We could be forgiven for thinking that Christmas was going to be cancelled this year, what with the way 2020 has turned out thus far, but you know what they can’t cancel (…we think)?
+We could be forgiven for thinking that Christmas was going to be cancelled this year, what with the way 2021 has followed suit after the 2020 that was, but you know what they can’t cancel (…we think)?

 That’s right, no matter what happens between now and Christmas, there’s one thing that’ll always be on.
 And that’s the TV.
 LOL.
 Kidding.
 Except not really.

 We want to help you get into the spirit of the season early so you can jingle all the way to Christmas.. so we’ve rounded up the best festive flicks on Netflix this year so you can count down to Christmas on the couch!
 Fa la la la la la la la lazy!

 Because it’s the most wonderful time of the year, and we want to keep it that way, no matter what 2020… or 2021…or 2022 throws at us.